-Another part of my work is to be out in the community in various capacities.
-Being a board member of the La Crosse Area Mental Health Coalition is a work of love as is being on an advisory council for the psych ward at Gundersen Health Systems.
-On many occasions I speak in the community, sharing my “Tough Grace” speech (see Presentations section of this website) or being part of panels.
-I speak to many Viterbo University classes, whether nursing, mental health counseling or others, and my book, Tough Grace: Mental Illness As A Spiritual Path, has been used as a text in several classes.
-It is an important part of my mission to speak like this, much of which is on my own time, and I love the question and answer periods.
-Instructors say that this first-hand storytelling is often life-changing for students.
+Some of my work takes me out into the community as a volunteer Being a board member for several Mental Health organizations is an opportunity to share my personal experience as well as my background in systems change and integration..
+On many occasions I speak in the community, sharing my “Tough Grace” speech (see “Articles” section of this website) My book, Tough Grace: Mental Illness As A Spiritual Path, has been used as a supplementary text at the university level.
+It presents a revolutionary view of coping with mental illness that gives hope to many.
+Audiences say that this first-hand storytelling is often life-changing.
 For me it is a chance to speak for “the voiceless ones.”

-You will see in the Speeches section of this website how much I value “Listening As A Sacred Art.”
+I describe myself as teacher, perpetual student, visionary, synthesizer, futurist, catalyst, mystic and revolutionary, but being a good listener is at the heart of my being.
 The people who listened to me on my journey saved my life in large and small ways.
-Never doubt the power of being able to listen deeply to another.
 As Paul Tillich said, “the first duty of love is to listen.”
-I try to live my life that way.
-I look back with satisfaction, I try to live in the present and I look forward to being a wise elder, spiritual companion and loving friend.
-Much of this abundance comes from standing on a lot of tall shoulders for my entire life, but it comes as well from reframing my recent life as a “tough grace,” and that has made all the difference.
+I try to live my life that way in the mentoring I do and the nurturing of a family of choice and a strong support network.
+Much of this abundance comes from standing on many tall shoulders, but it comes as well from reframing my suffering as a “tough grace,” and that has made all the difference.
 My fondest hope is that you too will find a place of grace through the material you find at this site.